simoncollins/ddg_images/README.md

 __NOTE:__

-I'm currently writing this as an exercise in learning Rust so that should give you an idea as to the quality to expect!
+I'm writing this as an exercise in learning Rust so that should give you an idea as to the quality to expect!

 __TODO:__

-* Use all search terms
-* Use base directory option if provided
-* Download images to sub-directories named after each keyword
 * Filter on image type if option provided
 * Download specified number of images if provided
 * Remove invalid images